Author – Rashmi K

 The ready availability and cost effectiveness of synthetic dyes made most of textile dyers and manufacturers shift towards the use of synthetic colorants.
 These synthetic colourants are synthesized from petrochemical sources through hazardous chemical processes that pose a threat on the environment.
 They are often highly toxic, carcinogenic, and sometimes even explosive.
 The dye effluents that are dumped into rivers are also highly toxic and kill the aquatic organisms.

-Different Natural Dyes
+Different Natural Dyes in India

 Indigo, or the ‘King of Natural Dyes’ as it is called, is produced by fermenting the fresh leaves of Indigofera tinctoria.
 Cakes of this are used in the dyeing purposes.
 The leaf production from one acre of cultivated indigo plants is approximately 5,000kg, which can yield about 50kg of pure natural indigo powder after processing.
 Tamil Nadu is the lead producer of indigo.